June 3, 2021

 However, in discussing these matters at your round table I shall endeavor to avoid the ethical and esthetic implications of your epistemology.

 Bateson was responding to Foa’s suggestion that he join a roundtable on “Resource Exchange, Social Communication, and Cognitive Organization,” which was to take place in Washington, D.C. between August 31 and September 4, 1969.
 The roundtable proposal states that participants would integrate the “overlapping of notions of resource exchange, interpersonal communication, and cognitive organization” and “explore the possibility of interpreting social disorganization and personal maladjustment in terms of malfunctioning of resource exchange.”
 The curious mixture of shock and receptiveness in Bateson’s response—he would participate in the roundtable while avoiding certain “ethical and esthetic implications”—serves as an opening onto the range of ostensibly disjunctive epistemologies that are harmonized by a world of social relations mediated by the commodity form.
-The archives of cybernetics are particularly rich with examples of this harmonization, in part because the cybernetic sciences synthesize centuries of work in physics, engineering, biology, and social sciences via the figure of communication, and in part because the resulting models bear a remarkable (if often unnoticed) likeness to the abstract realm of commodity exchange.
+The archives of cybernetics are particularly rich with examples of this harmonization, in part because the cybernetic sciences synthesize centuries of work in physics, engineering, biology, and social science via the figure of communication, and in part because the resulting models bear a remarkable (if often unnoticed) likeness to the abstract realm of commodity exchange.
 Consequently, it is possible to observe in those archives—and Bateson’s exchange with Foa is exemplary here—a range of sometimes frictionless, sometimes tense encounters between cybernetics and commodity logic.

 The concerns elaborated in the roundtable proposal and the draft article that accompanied it anticipate those of Societal Structures of the Mind, the 1974 monograph Foa co-authored with his then wife and former graduate student, Edna B. Foa.
 Nowhere in the panel proposal, the draft article, or the book is love posited as a commodity.
 The proposal states that the “assumptions of classical economics, on the exchange of money and goods, need to be reconsidered with regard to other resources.”
 In the article, the Foas wrote: